opentripplanner/OpenTripPlanner/docs/Configuration.md

 The current list of custom fare type is:

-- `bike-rental-time-based` - accepting the following parameters:
+- `vehicle-rental-time-based` - accepting the following parameters:
     - `currency` - the ISO 4217 currency code to use, such as `"EUR"` or `"USD"`,
     - `prices` - a list of {time, price}.
-The resulting cost is the smallest cost where the elapsed time of bike rental is lower than the defined time.
+The resulting cost is the smallest cost where the elapsed time of vehicle rental is lower than the defined time.
 - `san-francisco` (no parameters)
 - `new-york` (no parameters)
 - `seattle` (no parameters)